 Why visit Bali again when there is so much more to see in Indonesia?
 Flores is one of my new favourite destinations to visit in Indonesia, famous for Komodo Dragons and pink beaches among many scenic sights.
 I put together all my trip notes and research from my Flores trip so that you can now plan your own epic 4D3N itinerary to explore Komodo over a long weekend.

-- Preface: Why this guide only focuses on Komodo and Labuan Bajo
+- Focus on Komodo and Labuan Bajo

-- How to get to Flores by plane
+- How to get to Komodo

 - Estimated Costs

-4D3N: Focus on Komodo and Labuan Bajo
+Focus on Komodo and Labuan Bajo

-There is so much to see on the island of Flores, and it is tempting to try and see as much of the island as you can, but getting around Indonesia usually involves long bus rides along winding and sometimes sketchy roads, so unless you have a week or two to spend covering the whole island, my suggestion for first timers to Flores is to focus on Labuan Bajo and Komodo Island on the west coast for a start, which is what this post will cover.
+There is so much to see on the island of Flores, and it is tempting to try and see as much of the island as you can, but getting around Indonesia usually involves long bus rides along winding and sometimes sketchy roads, so unless you have a week or two to spend covering the whole island, my suggestion for first-timers to Flores is to focus on Labuan Bajo and Komodo Island on the west coast for a start, which is what this post will cover.